okfn/opendatasurvey/templates/faq.md

 ### I want to help but I'm not sure where to start!

 On the Open Data Census, you can see the 10 categories of data that we are focusing on on [the actual site](http://2013.census.okfn.org/country/).
-Each of the entries for each country has been sent in by citizens of that country, who have simply used Google or other search engines to find out what data sets are available (simply finding the URL) and under which circumstances (are the data openly licensed, can they be downloaded in bulk etc.) - and then made a submission via the form on the site, where they simply fill out a handful of questions and put in the URL for the data.
+Each of the entries for each country has been sent in by citizens of that country, who have simply used Google or other search engines to find out what datasets are available (simply finding the URL) and under which circumstances (are the data openly licensed, can they be downloaded in bulk etc.) - and then made a submission via the form on the site, where they simply fill out a handful of questions and put in the URL for the data.
 All in all it is a really easy (and fun) task that helps to put a country on the open data map - and it's easy to get started!

 You can do some research yourself!
 Pick a country where the Census shows there is data missing or where there are comments showing that there's uncertainty (perhaps the licence hasn't been specified for example) or a country that you know well.